DinoZAR/CentralAccessReader/notes/MathML Parser Design.md

 There must be a datatype that can successfully compare a MathML tree and a pattern tree in the same manner.
 From now on, this will be called a *PatternTree*.

-For each node in a *PatternTree*, it can be one of 3 things:
+For each node in a *PatternTree*, it can be one of many things:

 * Variable, referring to a previously matched pattern
 * Category, referring to a category of matched patterns